discourse/discourse/DEVELOPER-ADVANCED.md

 You should now be able to connect to rails on http://localhost:3000 - try it out!
 The seed data includes a pinned topic that explains how to get an admin account, so start there!
 Happy hacking!

-# Provisioning a Vagrant VM:
+# Building your own Vagrant VM

 Here are the steps we used to create the **[Vagrant Virtual Machine](https://github.com/discourse/discourse/blob/master/VAGRANT.md)**.
 They might be useful if you plan on setting up an environment from scratch on Linux: